 The Morgan Dana Harrington Memorial Endowed Scholarship is given by Daniel and Gil Harrington in memory of their daughter, Morgan, who was a Virginia Tech junior majoring in elementary education when she died tragically in the fall of 2009.

-The Daniel and Katina Carusillo Endowed Scholarship, offers two awards each academic year and is given to those with financial need.
+The Daniel and Katina Carusillo Endowed Scholarship is given to those with financial need.
 The Carusillos live in San Diego, California, where Daniel Carusillo is the director of anesthesia for the Orthopedic Surgery Center of La Jolla.
 The Carusillos are both graduates of Virginia Tech.

 The Caroline Osborne Memorial Scholarship was established to honor the memory of Caroline Osborne, who was a member of the school’s Charter Class.
 In August 2010, Caroline joined 41 classmates in Roanoke, Virginia, to build on her undergraduate degree in biochemistry and begin her training to become a physician.
-One scholarship will be awarded each academic year to a merit worthy student.
+The scholarship will be awarded to a merit worthy student.

-The Charter Class Endowed Scholarship was made possible through the generosity of forty exceptional members of the charter class.
+The Charter Class Endowed Scholarship was established through the generosity of forty exceptional members of the charter class.
 This scholarship was established by the charter class to recognize deserving students who are members of underrepresented populations of students at the Virginia Tech Carilion School of Medicine.
-Two awards will be given each academic year.

 The two types of service scholarships are the Armed Forces Health Professions Scholarship Program (HPSP) and the National Health Service Corps Scholarship Program (NHSC) through the Public Health Service.
 Both programs currently offer full tuition assistance, reimbursement for books and a monthly living stipend in exchange for service commitments after school and residency.
 Visit Medicine and the Military and/or the National Health Service Corps Scholarship website for more information.